-Medical groups such as the American Academy Medical groups such as the American Acauerry of Pediatrics, the American Acauerry of Prediatrics, the American Acauerry Physicians, the American College of Obstetricians and Gynecologists, and the Centers for Disease Control and Prevention recommend that every baby get hepatitis B vaccine at birth, before leaving the hospital.
-These are the same groups that reccommend behies and vaccinated assisted subnovines. ommend babies get vaccinated against whooping cough (pertussis), measles, tetanus, polio, and other serious diseases.
+Medical groups such as the American Academy of Pediatrics, the American Academy of Family Physicians, the American College of Obstetricians and Gynecologists, and the Centers for Disease Control and Prevention recommend that every baby get hepatitis B vaccine at birth, before leaving the hospital.
+These are the same groups that recommend babies get vaccinated against whooping cough (pertussis), measles, tetanus, polio, and other serious diseases.

-Why does my baby need a hepatitis B shot
+Why does my baby need a hepatitis B shot at birth?

-it is important to vaccinate bables at birth so they will be protected as early as possible from any exposure to the hepatitis B virus.
-Bables and young children are not able to fight off hepatitis B virus infection as well as older people.
-A baby who gets infected with the hepatitis B virus during the first five years of life has a 15% to 25% risk for pre mature death from liver disease, including liver failure or liver cancer.
+It is important to vaccinate babies at birth so they will be protected as early as possible from any exposure to the hepatitis B virus.
+Babies and young children are not able to fight off hepatitis B virus infection as well as older people.
+A baby who gets infected with the hepatitis B virus during the first five years of life has a 15% to 25% risk for premature death from liver disease, including liver failure or liver cancer.
 Hepatitis B vaccine is your baby's "insurance policy" against being infected with the hepatitis B virus.